SichangHe/sichanghe.github.io/src/notes/research/photo_crypto_auth.md

         - Adobe is biggest
         - PixelStream seems vaporware. blog from CAI: [Community story:
             Pixelstream](https://contentauthenticity.org/blog/community-story-pixelstream).
-            but dead GitHub and website
+            but dead GitHub and website; cannot register
         - Photo Mechanic is for camera
         - Cloudinary is for content delivery
             - [x] Try after sign up: only preserve existing, do not add new;